florisvb/alkali_flies_of_mono_lake/README.md

 This readme assumes working knowledge of Ubuntu and python.
 This code is not actively maintained.
 It worked on 2017-10-4 using up-to-date versions of the required software below.

+Code and data are licensed under a [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/ "CC BY-NC-SA 4.0").
+See subfolders for full text license.

 ## What you need to run our analysis
 * Ubuntu (we used Ubuntu 12-16)
 * Python (2.7)